mbernste/SpatialCorr/doc/api.rst

 Wrapper functions
 -----------------

-The following wrapper function creates plots to diagnose the spatial kernel used in SpatialDC's statistical tests.
+The following wrapper function creates plots to diagnose the spatial kernel used in SpatialCorr's statistical tests.

 .. autofunction:: spatialcorr.kernel_diagnostics